transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 - Created a partition and PIN for the slot.
 - Deployed the HSM client image or the HSM proxy for your organization.

+When a node is configured with HSM, a temporary Kubernetes job is started to run this HSM "enrollment" process.
+Before configuring a node to use HSM, ensure that you have enough resources in your cluster to support this job that takes approximately 0.1CPU and 100Mi memory.
+{: important}

 Then you are ready to deploy a new CA, peer, or ordering node that uses the HSM.

 When you deploy a new node from the console, ensure that you select the advanced deployment option **Hardware security module (HSM)**.
 This option is only available on paid clusters.